 If you'd like to make a positive impact on the health and wellbeing of people whose lives are affected by illness of the cardiovascular system a career in cardiology may suit you

-Cardiologists are doctors that go on to specialise in diagnosing, treating and preventing diseases that mainly affect the heart and blood vessels.
-As a cardiologist, you can work with a range of patients, from babies and young infants through to the elderly.
+Cardiologists are doctors who specialise in diagnosing, treating and preventing diseases that mainly affect the heart and blood vessels.

-You'll typically work with patients to treat ongoing, long-term illnesses or will respond to emergency, potentially life-threatening situations.
-Some of the diseases you will encounter include high blood pressure, angina, heart disease, heart failure, cardiac arrest and coronary heart disease.
+You'll work with adult patients to treat ongoing, long-term illnesses or will respond to emergency, potentially life-threatening situations.

 Types of cardiology